Himanshu-singh123/JavaDP/README.md

 Contributions to this project are welcome.
 If you have suggestions, bug reports, or would like to contribute code, please follow these steps:

 1. Fork the project on GitHub.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for my feature or bug fix.
-3. Make your changes and test them thoroughly.
+3. Make my changes and test them thoroughly.
-4. Create a pull request with a clear description of your changes.
+4. Create a pull request with a clear description of My changes.

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Eclipse Public License - v 2.0] License - see the [LICENSE](LICENSE) file for details.